Do frogs hibernate?

 Native Ontario wood frog species known as Lithobates sylvaticus.

-Freeze-tolerant frog species do not need to hibernate far underground to avoid frost.
-In fact, they simply find a log, rock, or any leaf litter to hide beneath and allow the temperatures to transform their bodies.
+Freeze-tolerant frog species do not need to hibernate far underground to avoid frost.Ā They simply find a log, rock, or any leaf litter to hide beneath and allow the temperatures to transform their bodies.
 [8]

-When temperatures drop, and freezing begins, water is drawn from the cells of the frog’s vital organs into extracellular spaces such as between the skin and muscles.
-Here the liquid can crystallize without damaging the organs.
-[9] As ice crystals form in the tissues, the liver produces high concentrations of glucose that will help prevent the cells and tissues from damage.
+When temperatures drop and freezing begins, water is drawn from the cells of the frog’s vital organs into extracellular spaces such as between the skin and muscles.Ā Here, the liquid can crystallize without damaging the organs.
+[9] As ice crystals form in the tissues, the liver produces high concentrations of glucose that help prevent damage to the cells and tissues.
 This extra glucose is distributed through the bloodstream to vital organs, such as the heart and brain tissue.
-Breathing, heartbeat, and most other vital bodily functions will then cease.
-This entire process usually occurs in the first 24 hours after freezing begins.
+Breathing, heartbeat, and most other crucial bodily functions will then cease.Ā This entire process usually occurs in the first 24 hours after freezing begins.
 [10]

-The freezing process must happen slowly while the body temperature is still high to allow the water to leave the vital organs before freezing.
-If freezing happens too quickly, the water in the organs will freeze, shut down, and the toad will freeze to death.
+The freezing process must occur slowly while the body temperature is still high, allowing the water to leave the vital organs before freezing.
+If freezing occurs too quickly, the water in the organs will freeze and shut down, and the toad will freeze to death.
 [11]

 Physical Characteristics of a Hibernating Frog